-In the last few years, LEES + Associates has been working with the City of Calgary on the planning and design of a new cemetery in South East Calgary.
-The SE Calgary Cemetery is expected to open in 2019 with the landscape contract slated to go to tender this fall.
+In the last few years, LEES + Associates has been working on the planning and design of a new cemetery in western Canada.
+The cemetery is expected to open in 2019 with the landscape contract slated to go to tender this fall.

 The LEES + Associates design team hopes to incorporate basalt pillars and Alberta Sandstone into feature areas of the new cemetery; Madoc Hill and Leila Zeppelin from the team had a great visit to Bedrock Natural Stone last week to select stones for the project.

 Here are a few photos from their visit.

 We’re pleased to announce that on Nov.
 1, 2017, Vancouver City Council voted to support the development and construction of a new seniors’ centre adjacent to Sunset Community Centre in south Vancouver.

 LEES +Associates worked as consultants to Carscadden McDonald and Stokes Architects Inc. on the feasibility study for this new seniors’ centre.
 Our work included leading public and stakeholder engagement and preparing a Needs Assessment report.

 The adopted Council motion (on p.
 7) states:

 - THAT Council support development and the construction of a Seniors’ Centre of at least 10,000 square feet to be located adjacent to the existing Sunset Community Centre.

 - THAT Council direct staff to pursue funding opportunities to cost-share the Sunset Seniors’ Centre project, currently estimated to cost up to $10 million, with the Federal and Provincial governments and report back to Council.